HenestrosaDev/ios-interview-questions/README.md

 	Think of it as a set of global values that any SwiftUI view can read or respond to, like:
 	- System settings (e.g., dark mode, locale, accessibility).
 	- App-wide values (e.g., user preferences, layout direction).
-	- Custom values you inject yourself (e.g., theme color, auth state).
+	- Custom values we inject ourselves (e.g., theme color, auth state).
 	<br>

- 	To establish a simple analogy, imagine you're building a house (your app) and that the environment is the air—all rooms (views) can breathe it.
-You don't have to run wires (pass data manually) to every single room.
+ 	To establish a simple analogy, imagine we're building a house (the app) and that the environment is the air—all rooms (views) can breathe it.
+We don't have to run wires (pass data manually) to every single room.

 	One of the main benefits of using the environment is that it allows us to create a consistent user interface throughout our app.
 For example, we might use the `.font` environment key to set a default font for all our app's text views.
 If the user changes the font size in the system settings, all the text in our app will automatically update to reflect the new font size.